panoply/syncify/readme.md

 ### CSS Support

 In addition to SASS transformation, Syncify also support CSS processing using [PostCSS](#).
 If you wish have Syncify handle CSS transforms then you need to install **PostCSS** as a development dependency and also include a `postcss.config.js` file in your project.
-Syncify expects you will inform upon how CSS files are to be handled within a `postcss.config.js` file and look for the existence of one within your workspace.
-Provide PostCSS plugins and any specific settings within the `postcss.config.js` file.
+Syncify expects you will inform upon how CSS files are to be handled within a `postcss.config.js` file and it will look for the existence of one within your workspace.

+> Provide PostCSS plugins and any specific settings within the `postcss.config.js` file.

 ```
 pnpm add postcss -D
 ```

-> **Please note:** If you are using Syncify to compile SASS files, then by default the transformed CSS will be passed to PostCSS.
+**Please note:** If you are using Syncify to compile SASS files, then by default the transformed CSS will be passed to PostCSS.
 Use the available Syncify `style` options to disable this behavior.

 ### Usage